Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 var item7 = {itemImage: imageFromSource("07.jpg")};
 var item8 = {itemImage: imageFromSource("08.jpg")};
 ```
-Note that two images are not pushed to the array.
+Note that two of the images are not pushed to the array.
 This is because you will add them later on a button tap.
 * **c.** Create the view model as an instance of type `Observable()`.
 Let's call this instance `photoAlbumModel`:
 ```
 var photoAlbumModel = new observable.Observable();